I knew that the Golden Age was all about me,

 I used to imagine, opening up in front of me for just a few moments, a time portal.
 Would I walk through it?
 Would I leave my home, my friends and family, the world I knew, all behind?
 Half the time, I would think, “yes.”
 I was pretty depressed back then.
 I was living in civilization.

 At 21, I discovered foraging.
 Then foraging became a career.
 At first it was just about eating healthy and making money by teaching others to do it.
-Now, twenty-five years later, I see that foraging isn’t just about food.
+Now, nearly thirty years later, I see that foraging isn’t just about food.
 It calls into question the entire course of human history.

 Foraging is a time portal, a ticket to Paradise.
 It takes you back to before history began.
 And it stands waiting across the Road to Progress.
 The question I’d like to pose is this: has our five-thousand-or-so-year foray into civilization really been progress, or has it been one big mistake?